JoshWilbur/DEPi/docs/setup.md

 # DEPi Setup Guide
 The software stack and configuration for DEPi is here.
+This is mostly for my own purposes in case I need to reinstall.
+Making it public in case it can help anyone else.

 **Before First Boot**
 Prior to setup, an OS must be installed on the main and worker nodes.
 I'm using Raspberry Pi OS Lite for all of the Pi boards, note that the Pi 2B